enjoyear/spark-streaming/spark-kafka/doc/advertised-listeners-poc/KafkaListeners.md

 ## -L: see the metadata for the listener to which you connected.
 ## Note that
-## - 9092 will response with internal hostname
+## - 9092 will response with INTERNAL hostname
-## - 4000 and 4001 will response with external hostname
+## - 4000 and 4001 will response with EXTERNAL hostname
 ## Listener names must be identical across all brokers, otherwise you will get a partial list of the brokers
 ## For example, in broker0 you declared listener EXTERNAL and in broker1 you declared listener EXTERNAL2
 ## When you try to get the metadata using port 4000, you will only see the brokers with EXTERNAL declared